+Although PCA has been widely used across disciplines for scaling, dimensional reduction, and data visualization, this approach has major limitations that may cause issues in analytical results.
+That is, as PCA assumes the relationships between variables are \textit{linear} \cite{linting2007nonlinear}, PCA does not effectively analyze categorical data \cite{gauch2019consequences}---including binary data, nominal data, and ordinal data, where the parallel slopes assumption does not often hold \cite{long1997regression}.
+One of the standard practices to resolve this issue is to create dummy variables for all categorical data, then standardize the whole data, and finally apply PCA to this new dataset---this procedure is commonly recognized as a variant of PCA for categorical data and referred to as \textit{multiple correspondence analysis} (MCA) by some scholars \cite{greenacre2017correspondence}.

-When applying PCA to non-continuous data, the method considers each level or category in the data as a real numerical value.
-As a result, PCA necessarily ranks the categories and assumes that the intervals are all equal and represent the differences between categories (i.e., it treats it as interval data).
-To overcome these issues, MCA first converts an input dataset $\Mat \in \mathbb{R}^{\nInst \times \nDim}$ ($\nInst$: the number of data points, $\nDim$: the number of variables) of non-continuous data into what is called a disjunctive matrix $\Disj \in \mathbb{R}^{\nInst \times \nCat}$ ($\nCat$: the total number of categories) by applying one-hot encoding to each of $d$ categorical dimensions~\citep{harris2010digital}.
-For illustration, assume that $\Mat$ consists of two columns/variables: \texttt{color} and \texttt{shape}, and each variable has three (\texttt{red}, \texttt{green}, \texttt{blue}) and two (\texttt{circle}, \texttt{rectangle}) levels, respectively.
+With similar analytical procedures to PCA, as an alternative, MCA can include all types of noncontinuous variables in the analysis to overcome the above issues.\footnote{Practically, given that researchers frequently transform continuous variables to ordinal variables while analyzing surveys, such as age, years spent at school, and so on, MCA does not necessarily exclude continuous variables from the analysis.} During the analysis, MCA first converts an input noncontinuous dataset, $\Mat \in \mathbb{R}^{\nInst \times \nDim}$ ($\nInst$: the number of data points, $\nDim$: the number of variables), into what is called a disjunctive matrix, $\Disj \in \mathbb{R}^{\nInst \times \nCat}$ ($\nCat$: the total number of categories), by applying one-hot encoding to each of $d$ categorical dimensions \cite{harris2010digital}.
+For illustration, assume that $\Mat$ consists of two columns/variables, \texttt{color} and \texttt{shape}, and the variables have three (\texttt{red}, \texttt{green}, \texttt{blue}) and two (\texttt{circle}, \texttt{rectangle}) levels, respectively.
 In this case, the disjunctive matrix $\Disj$ will contain five categories: \texttt{red}, \texttt{green}, \texttt{blue}, \texttt{circle}, and \texttt{rectangle}.
-For instance, a piece of blue rectangle paper will be recorded as $[0,0,1,0,1]$ in $\Disj$.
+For instance, a piece of blue rectangle paper will be represented as a row vector, $[0,0,1,0,1]$, in $\Disj$.